InSilicoModellingGroup/wound_healing_ABM/README.md

 Each Parameter can be controlled by the corresponding function of the cell of interest in the private section of the behavior Struct *: public Behavior {}

+For the folders above the parameters are adjusted to agree with the biological response which are located in.

 # woundhealing_cells

 This repository contains a template for a BioDynaMo simulation.
 It consists of